driki/muni-meeting/README.md

 * Each Agenda Item can have many Attachments like PDFs, Word docs, etc.
 * Each Meeting has a Scribe often referred to as a Secretary, Note Taker or Minute Taker
 * **Motions** are made on some Agenda Items and the Votes of Members are recorded
+* Each Meeting has **Minutes** which are recorded by the Scribe and are often required to be posted publicly

 Municipal Meeting Workflow & Process
 ----